d-cen/Artificial-Intelligence/README.md

 1D Density Estimation and Hyperparameter Tuning with Estimators

 ## -6
-Denoising Autoencoder CNN and Image Generator Variational Autoencoder
+Denoising Autoencoder with CNN and Image Generator Variational Autoencoder

 ## -7
 Ablation Study on Deep Convolutional GAN and Weight Clipping on Wasserstein GAN